Dilorom114/basics/class_notes.md

 ### Centralized Version Controls

-In CVC, a central repository is maintained where all versions are kept and a user can check out and check-in files from their different computers at any time.
+In CVC, a central repository is maintained where all versions are kept, and a user can check out and check-in files from their different computers at any time.

 ![centralizedvcs](data/cetralizedvcs.png)